edmunds/shadowreader/README.md

 In the chart above, the blue line is the request rate of ShadowReader while in orange is the load on the production website.

-ShadowReader mimics real user traffic by replaying URLs at the same rate as the live website.
-Being serverless, it can scale up to and above 50,000+ requests / min.
+ShadowReader mimics real user traffic by replaying URLs from production at the same rate as the live website.
+Being serverless, it is more efficient cost and performance wise than traditional distributed load tests and in practice has scaled beyond 50,000 requests / minute.

-Support for replaying logs from two types of Elastic Load Balancers:
+Support for replaying logs from two types of load balancers:

 - Application Load Balancer
 - Classic Load Balancer
+- (Support for other types of load balancers planned)

 # Quick start